openai/openai-quickstart-python/README.md

 # OpenAI API Quickstart - Python example app

-This is an example chat app intended to get you started with your first OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart) project.
-It uses the [Chat Completions API](https://platform.openai.com/docs/api-reference/chat) to create a simple general purpose chat interface.
+This is an example chat app intended to get you started with your first OpenAI API project.
+It uses the [Chat Completions API](https://platform.openai.com/docs/api-reference/chat) to create a simple general purpose chat interface with streaming.

 ## Setup